Tsemaye/portfolio/README.md

 ## Work Experience
 **NYSC Technology Instructor  @ Government of Nigeria (_June 2022 - May 2023_)**
 - Cultivated a positive and collaborative classroom environment, promoting a conducive learning atmosphere.

-- Delivered comprehensive instruction to students on basic technology concepts and skills.
+- Delivered comprehensive instruction to over 200 students on basic technology concepts and skills.

 - Collaborated with colleagues and parents, facilitating effective communication and contributing to student development.

-- Provided support to students in utilizing educational websites or learning platforms for accessing interactive learning materials and practice exercises.
+- Guided students in utilizing educational websites and search engines for homework and projects.
-- Offered guidance on effective use of search engines to find age- appropriate and reliable information for research projects.

 **Administrative and Analyst Intern @ Quantum Business School (_June 2020 - Nov 2020_)**
-- Cleaning and analyzing student data on Excel
+- Cleaned and analyzed student data using Excel, identifying key trends in academic performance.

-- Customer support
-- Answering phone calls
-- Sales
-- Scheduling appointments and meetings
+- Provided customer support, ensuring timely and effective resolution of inquiries.

+- Managed sales inquiries and scheduled appointments, enhancing overall operational efficiency.

+- Assisted in administrative tasks, improving office workflow and communication.

 ## TABLEAU Projects
 ### Video Game Analysis